yarisvt/tyk-docs/tyk-docs/content/developer-support/tyk-release-summary/overview.md

   - /release-notes
 ---

-Explore the latest tagged open-source releases on our GitHub repositories.
-Enhance integration with Docker images for seamless deployment.
-Detailed insights, including features, enhancements and bug fixes, are in our comprehensive release notes—a vital resource for developers evaluating upgrades.
+Download the latest releases for our Tyk components.
+Links are provided to download docker images and source code ( where applicable for our open-source components).
+Detailed insights, including features, enhancements and bug fixes, can be found in our comprehensive release notes.
+These are a vital resource for developers evaluating upgrades.